Last Stand at Saber River

-Last Stand at Saber River is a 1997 American Western television film directed by Dick Lowry and starring Tom Selleck, Suzy Amis, Haley Joel Osment, Keith Carradine, David Carradine, Tracey Needham, David Dukes and Harry Carey Jr. Based on the 1959 novel of the same title by Elmore Leonard, the film is about a Civil War Confederate veteran who tries to put the pieces of his life back together but finds himself fighting a new battle on the frontier.
+Last Stand at Saber River is a 1997 American Western television film directed by Dick Lowry and starring Tom Selleck, Suzy Amis, Haley Joel Osment, Keith Carradine, David Carradine, Tracey Needham, David Dukes, and Harry Carey Jr. Based on the 1959 novel of the same title by Elmore Leonard, the film is about a Civil War Confederate veteran who tries to put the pieces of his life back together, but finds himself fighting a new battle on the frontier.
 Seeking to reclaim his Arizona homestead from rebel pioneers who sympathize with the Union war effort, he joins forces with his Union adversary to make a last stand for the one thing worth fighting for, his family.
 In 1997, Osment won a YoungStar Award for Best Performance by a Young Actor in a Made For TV Movie.
 In 1998, the film received the Western Heritage Awards Bronze Wrangler for Television Feature Film.

 Plot

-As America recovers from the Civil War, Paul Cable (Tom Selleck) returns home to Texas after being away from his family for years while fighting for the Confederacy.
+Near the end of the Civil War, Paul Cable (Tom Selleck) returns home to Texas after being away from his family for years while fighting for the Confederacy.
 His wife, Martha (Suzy Amis), is a strong-willed frontier woman whose independence makes her a force in and of herself.
 She had been told that he was killed in action.
-Upon her husband's unexpected return, she once again devotes herself to being his wife, but resents him for having left her and their children behind to fight a war she didn't care to understand.
+Upon her husband's unexpected return, she once again devotes herself to being his wife, but resents him for having left her and their children behind to fight a war she did not care to understand.

 Despite having loved each other since childhood and being married, Paul and Martha are now like strangers to each other, and the tension between them is evident.
 During his absence, their youngest daughter died from a fever, and Martha, having borne that without him, has developed a hatred for her husband.
 Her father, James Sanford (Harry Carey Jr.), scolds her for her attitude toward Cable, but she stands her ground, never backing down from her stance on the subject.
 Her father knows her well and subsequently leaves the subject alone.

 Cable decides he will return to Arizona and reclaim the ranch he owns there.
 The family members, consisting of Paul, Martha, and their daughter and son, load up their belongings, bid farewell to Martha's father, and make their way to Arizona.
 While en route, they come into contact with Lorraine Kidston (Tracey Needham), the beautiful ramrod cowgirl daughter of rancher Duane Kidston (David Carradine).
 During the night, horses headed by her men accidentally stampede through the Cables' camp, leading Paul and Martha to scold the men.
 Lorraine agrees that her men were foolish to run the horses at night, and scolds them.
 Through this interaction, the cowhands and Lorraine learn that the man in front of them is, in fact, Paul Cable.
 They had been told that he was dead, and since then, her father has assumed control of Cable's ranch.